 No, I’m not starting it with the meme.
 No. I refuse… Okay, fine.
 It’s one of the most innovative shooters I’ve played in years.
 Can you imagine how embarrassing it would’ve been for the devs if this game couldn’t live up to that?
 Well, we’ll never know, because Superhot absolutely does.
 It has a unique approach to FPS gameplay, as your character is basically Hawkeye with permanent bullet time, able to not only shoot weapons but throw them to disarm enemies and block bullets.
 And this mechanic really feels innovative while still familiar.
 And the game introduces new mechanics and techniques at an excellent pace, along with some rewards that really do feel worth it.
 Usually, arena modes and time trials are throwaway, but when your combat is this fun, it’s actually really exciting to unlock unique challenges.
 And the presentation is just excellent, with a minimalist art style that works incredibly well for giving you feedback in what could otherwise be a messy game.
 The one sticking point is the story, which seems to care more about being as edgy and abstract as possible in its delivery, while not caring about what the actual story is.
 But that’s easily overlooked when Superhot is legitimately one of the most innovative shooters I’ve played in years.

 This is how you update an old franchise.
 While Castlevania just ditched all its history, Doom decided that, “hey, gamers could probably use a Doom right now.”
-Combining the fast, frenetic gameplay of old with just enough modern level design and gameplay elements (executions), Doom manages to breath new life into the venerable franchise.
+Combining the fast, frenetic gameplay of old with just enough modern level design and gameplay elements (executions), Doom manages to breathe new life into the venerable franchise.
 Embracing its roots as an real action game, Doom is the most metal game you’ll ever play, tearing demons apart with your bare hands, searching for ammo and health as you cycle through an incredible assortment of weapons, while an awesome soundtrack plays in the background.
 Doom just knows how to be fun, and everything about it just screams good design, from the versatile weapons, to the amount of ammo you’re given, to the level designs, everything in Doom works to deliver one of the best FPS experiences in years.

 I’m a huge fan of Austin Wintory, so when I heard he was composing for ABZÛ, obviously I had to buy it.
 And finish it that day.
 Because it’s great.
 ABZÛ can be considered a sort of spiritual successor to Journey, using the same minimalist approach to storytelling while also having a similar story overall.
 But its execution is simply superb, managing to tell a charming story of science vs. nature without a single line of dialogue, just using music, visuals and recurring motifs to play with your expectations.
 The game is beautiful on every level, and while short, has some of the most memorable moments of 2016.